Skip to main content

 Recommended setup for Linux:

-• Qdrant: Docker (simple)
+• Qdrant: Built-in (automatic)

 • Ollama: Native or Docker with GPU (both support GPU)